 - The opposite problem is someone who has many different types of points.
 If you’ve been collecting points from American Express, Chase, Citi, Marriott Bonvoy and Capital One, you need to know which programs will let you combine points for your trip.

 - The final type of person who can benefit from using a booking service is someone who is looking to take a complex, or around the world trip.
-These trips have many parts and there are some programs that offer a better value for these itineraries.
+These trips have many parts and some programs offer a better value for these types of itineraries.

-There are also some people who probably shouldn’t use an award booking service.
+Some people probably shouldn’t use an award booking service.
 They include: